Principal vs. Agent: ASC 606 Revenue Recognition

 In the context of principal vs. agent determinations, ASC 606 focuses on the concept of control.
 If your entity controls the specified good or service before it's transferred to the customer, you're likely acting as a principal.

-IFRS 15 Overview
+Understanding IFRS 15

 IFRS 15 provides a similar framework to ASC 606 but with some nuanced differences.
 It emphasizes a two-step approach for assessing principal vs. agent status: